 The NYU Animal Studies minor draws from courses in the humanities, social sciences, and natural sciences to provide students with a wide range of options to choose from – from biology and environmental science to art and literary studies, from sociology and anthropology to ethics, law, and policy.
 This minor can be combined with any major and will help students develop strengths in a variety of academic and professional fields.
 The NYU Animal Studies minor is one of only very few opportunities in the country to incorporate animal studies into a college degree.

 NYU Animal Studies faculty members are happy to provide guidance to interested students.
-Please contact the Animal Studies minor adviser at email@example.com for more information or to declare a minor.
+For more information, please contact the Animal Studies minor adviser at email@example.com.

 To complete a minor in Animal Studies, students must receive a grade of "C" (2.0) or better in four of the following 4-point courses (16 points)*.